Kotlin/kotlinx.serialization/docs/json_transformations.md

 # Json-specific serializers

-To affect the shape and contents of JSON output after serialization, or adapt input to deserialization, one may write a [custom serializer](custom_serializers.md).
+To affect the shape and contents of JSON output after serialization, or adapt input to deserialization, it is possible to write a [custom serializer](custom_serializers.md).
 However, it may not be convenient to carefully follow complex Encoder and Decoder calling conventions, especially for relatively small and easy tasks.
-For that purpose, kotlinx.serialization library gives you some abstract classes, which can boil down the burden of implementing a custom serializer to a problem of manipulating a Json abstract syntax tree.
+For that purpose, `kotlinx.serialization` library gives you API that can boil down the burden of implementing a custom serializer to a problem of manipulating a Json elements tree.

 * [Prerequisites](#prerequisites)
 * [Json transformations](#json-transformations)